 Pure nature entertainment: Outdoor action in Baiersbronn

 Amid the wilderness of the Black Forest National Park lies the Baiersbronn municipality.
 It is well known beyond the borders of Baden-Württemberg for its top Michelin Star restaurants and hiking and mounting bike heaven.
 Active nature holiday makers can find even more outdoor fun in the Sankenbachtal.
 Fast descents on a mountain cart on the longest natural sled run in the south, leisurely rides through green meadows and valleys on a Segway, Ziesel or E-Fatbike and intense bubble ball matches all offer a variety of fun activities.

-The Swabian Alps are regarded as one of the most cavernous regions of Europe.
+The Swabian Alb is regarded as one of the most cavernous regions of Europe.
 About 2500 natural caves and show caves are scattered over the karst mountain range.
 The Falkensteiner cave in Bad Urach is considered one of the region’s longest caves.
 It extends five kilometres into the rock and is Germany’s only water-bearing cave where tours can be given.
 Once you’re equipped with a neoprene suit and helmet, your adventure can begin.
 After passing through the imposing entrance portal, you will then enter the cave and take a deep bow through the “passage of humbleness” before venturing into darkness.